Drop off hours: 9 am – 4 pm (Winter), 9 am – 5 pm (Summer). 7 days a week.

 If you see a bear, cougar, or coyote, contact ODFW or Oregon State Police for assistance.
 Do not attempt to assist it or assume that it has been abandoned.
 Oregon Administrative Rule does not allow for Wildlife Rehabilitators to rehabilitate bears, cougars, or coyotes.

-Wildlife Images and the ODFW have mutually decided to place a temporary moratorium on the rehabilitation of injured and orphaned fawns.
-If you find a fawn that is seriously injured, call our front desk for more information as we have resources on where to send them for care.
+Wildlife Images and the ODFW have mutually decided to place a temporary moratorium on the rehabilitation of injured and orphaned deer.
+If you find one that is seriously injured, call our front desk for more information as we have resources on where to send them for care.

 Q: “Since you don’t accept it, can I care for it myself…”